Aloo Chole Recipe (Punjabi Potato & Chickpea Curry)

-Aloo Chole (Aloo Chana) is a North Indian-style curry made using chickpeas, potatoes, onions, tomatoes, and spices.
+Aloo chole (Aloo Chana) is a North Indian curry that simmers boiled chickpeas (kabuli chana) and cubed potatoes in a spiced onion-tomato masala.
 Serve it with Indian breads like Butter Naan, Tawa Paratha, Tandoori Roti, or rice dishes like Jeera Rice for a hearty meal.
 Make it using my easy recipe.

 Here are some more chole recipes that you can try: Achari Chole.